 My training as a counsellor was at Masters level at the University of Brighton; I qualified with a Postgraduate Diploma in Person Centred Counselling in 2007.
 My work remains fully rooted in the person centred approach, as I continually see how effective this approach can be with people.
 I am a member of the Person Centred Association (bapca.org.uk).

-I started my private practice in September 2007, working with individuals, couples, children and young people, and have worked continuously since then, building up and developing my experience of working with a wide range of issues, and with a wide range of clients, of all ages (from age 5 to 86) and backgrounds.
+I started my private practice in September 2007, working with individuals, adults and children and young people, and have worked continuously since then, building up and developing my experience of working with a wide range of issues, and with a wide range of clients, of all ages (from age 5 to 86) and backgrounds.
 Before I started my private practice I counselled in a preventative mental health centre, where clients were referred by their GPs.

 I have a long-standing interest and specialism in working with bereavement.
 I initially volunteered with Cruse Bereavement Care supporting bereaved adults in 2005 – this was one of my training placements, when I was accruing the clinical hours I needed in order to qualify as a counsellor.
 I then continued with them – in total for seven years.
 I completed Cruse training to work with bereaved children and young people, and spent two years working with bereaved young people.
 I completed supervision training with Cruse, and for two years supervised groups of Cruse Bereavement Volunteers.